LukeGrahamLandry/franca/devlog.md

 - my casts were still wrong. since it's done before schedule_gates, can't just look in order. also the inserted switches for z pins need to know their size.
   - now it actually does make a difference. tcmips gets to the loading screen.
+- bit of overkill tracking wire usage to make me feel better about asm for umulh

 ## (Jun 22)